parmentelat/r2lab-obsolete/r2lab.inria.fr/markdown/tuto-03-As.md

 <!------------ A1 ------------>
 <div role="tabpanel" class="tab-pane fade active in" id="A1" aria-labelledby="home-tab">
   <br/>
-  In this experiment example, from your computer, you will create and deploy an application to connect to the R2lab
+  In this experiment example, from your computer, you will run a simple command on the R2lab
   <strong>gateway</strong> (faraday.inria.fr).
   <br/><br/>
-  Once there, from the <strong>gateway</strong>, you will ping a
+  In this example, we will ping a <strong>google server</strong>
-  <strong>google server</strong> and recover its answer.
+  and retrieve its answer.
+  <br/><br/>
+  Before you run this code, you might wish to check that you indeed have access to the gateway.
+Assuming your slice name is <code>onelab.inria.mario.tutorial</code>, you should be able to run the following command&nbsp;: <br/><br/>
+  <pre><code>
+  ssh -i ~/.ssh/onelab.private onelab.inria.mario.tutorial@faraday.inria.fr hostname
+  </code></pre>
+  <p>If this command fails, then you need to check again the steps described in the previous tutorials</p>

   <center>
     <img src="/assets/img/A1.png" alt="a1"> <br/>
     Download the <a href="/code/A1-ping.py" download target="_blank">A1 experiment</a> code